Madrid summer activities and attractions

 Nearest Metro: Principe Pio

-There are many more Madrid summer activities and attractions going on until the middle of September.
+There are many more Madrid summer activities and attractions until the middle of September.
 Some during the day and some during the night.
-During the summer-nights there are also many beautiful terrace bars open from midnight until sun-up.
-The “Paseo de la Castellana” is one famous location where you can meet the beautiful people and those who think they are J especially between the “Plaza de Cuzco” and “Paseo del Prado”.
+There are also many beautiful terrace bars open from midnight until sun-up during the summer nights.
+The “Paseo de la Castellana” is one famous location where you can meet the beautiful people and those who think they are, especially between the “Plaza de Cuzco” and “Paseo del Prado”.

 Summer in Madrid is pure entertainment.